 Judy’s life was an odyssey and like most of us, her place of residence changed frequently.
 I thought it would be interesting to post current-day photos of as many of her former homes as possible, preferably using Google Maps.
 There was only one slight hitch (and being a Californian I should have remembered this): Mansions in the Los Angeles area, particularly those that were lived in by famous people, tend to either be surrounded by very tall, thick hedges or high, smooth walls, making them impossible to see from the street.
 Plus, there’s always a gate across the driveway, usually of the spiky or slippery variety.
 Oops.
 Since staring at a lot of gates surrounded by impenetrable barriers is kind of monotonous and not much fun, I decided to take what I could get.
 After plenty of scratching around, I was happy to find there’s quite a bit out there about where Judy lived.

 Disclaimer #1: This list isn’t comprehensive, but I wish it was.
 The recently erstwhile Judy Garland Database had a terrific gallery of Judy homes until it shut down, and there’s nothing similar on any other site.
 I know–I’ve looked.
 It would be nice to have a new resource for fans or those doing research, so if anyone has provable addresses of Judy homes not seen here, please send them to me and I’ll try my best to add them.

-Disclaimer #2: With a couple of exceptions I’ve made a point to stick to houses instead of apartments or hotel rooms, just because they’re easier to verify.
+Disclaimer #2: With one exception I’ve made a point to stick to houses instead of apartments or hotel rooms, just because they’re easier to verify.